Patent litigator with a breadth of technical experience

 A battle-tested IP lawyer who has succeeded in some of the nation’s most difficult venues

 When it comes to intellectual property, you want Jay in your corner.
 He cut his teeth in the national epicenter for patent trials, the Eastern District of Texas, and has handled cases in the District of Delaware, the Northern District of California, and throughout the country.
+Recently, Jay secured a jury verdict in the Western District of Texas, Waco Division, with a jury finding of infringement, validity, and willfulness.
 While Jay has tried bet-the-company and bet-the-product-line cases, he is equally comfortable with litigation that never sees a jury and rarely goes before a judge.
 He knows how to effectively and efficiently resolve issues out of court, but he has the skill and readiness to go trial when necessary.

 The total IP package